danielrcollins1/OED-Expanded/OED-Expanded.md

 Optionally, convert any pit to a chute to a lower level.

-**Pit, Covered**:Save vs. stone to avoid falling damage
+**Pit, Covered**: Save vs. stone to avoid falling damage

-**Pit, Open, Spiked**:PCs will not fall into an open pit accidentally unless running, pushed, etc.; spikes do 1d6 damage in addition to fall damage
+**Pit, Open, Spiked**: PCs will not fall into an open pit accidentally unless running, pushed, etc.; spikes do 1d6 damage in addition to fall damage

-**Pit, Locking**:Requires magic to escape, or an outside character to Force Door (2 in 6 plus Strength _Bonus_)
+**Pit, Locking**: Requires magic to escape, or an outside character to Force Door (2 in 6 plus Strength _Bonus_)

-**Pit, Watery**:Requires swim check or begin drowning****(1d3 damage/round)
+**Pit, Watery**: Requires swim check or begin drowning****(1d3 damage/round)

-**Pit, Spiked**:Spikes do 1d6 damage in addition to fall damage
+**Pit, Spiked**: Spikes do 1d6 damage in addition to fall damage

-**Pit, Monster**:Roll for random unintelligent monster appropriate for dungeon level
+**Pit, Monster**: Roll for random unintelligent monster appropriate for dungeon level

-**Pit, Spiked, Poison**:Spikes do 1d6 damage in addition to fall damage.
+**Pit, Spiked, Poison**: Spikes do 1d6 damage in addition to fall damage.
 If the save for half fall damage is failed, victim must then save vs. death

-**Pit, Flooding**:Torrent forces victim to bottom (drowning damage 1d3/round); victims require outside assistance to escape (must hit AC 2 to grab pole or rope and be pulled out)
+**Pit, Flooding**: Torrent forces victim to bottom (drowning damage 1d3/round); victims require outside assistance to escape (must hit AC 2 to grab pole or rope and be pulled out)

-**Pit, Locking, Monster**:Requires magic to escape, or an outside character to Force Door (2 in 6 plus Strength _Bonus_).
+**Pit, Locking, Monster**: Requires magic to escape, or an outside character to Force Door (2 in 6 plus Strength _Bonus_).
 Roll for random unintelligent monster appropriate for dungeon level

-**Pit, Locking, Flooding**:Requires magic to escape, or an outside character to Force Door (2in6 plus Strength _Bonus_).
+**Pit, Locking, Flooding**: Requires magic to escape, or an outside character to Force Door (2in6 plus Strength _Bonus_).
 Torrent forces victim to bottom (drowning damage 1d3/round); victims require outside assistance to escape (must hit AC 2 to grab pole or rope and be pulled out)

-**Pit, Spiked, Poison, Locking, Flooding**:Spikes do 1d6 damage in addition to fall damage.
+**Pit, Spiked, Poison, Locking, Flooding**: Spikes do 1d6 damage in addition to fall damage.
 If the save for half fall damage is failed, victim must then save vs. death.
 Requires magic to escape, or an outside character to Force Door (2in6 plus Strength _Bonus_).
 Torrent forces victim to bottom (drowning damage 1d3/round); victims require outside assistance to escape (AC 2 to grab pole or rope and be pulled out)

-**Pit, Locking, Crushing**:Requires magic to escape, or an outside character to Force Door (2i n 6 plus Strength _Bonus_).
+**Pit, Locking, Crushing**: Requires magic to escape, or an outside character to Force Door (2i n 6 plus Strength _Bonus_).
 Walls start crushing in 1d3 rounds, requires save vs. death each round thereafter

 #### Shooting Traps